teatimeguest/setup-texlive-action/README.md

 ### Caching

 By default, the action will save `TEXDIR` to cache using [`@actions/cache`].
-This is done in the [post-process] of a successfully completed workflow, so that, for example, LuaTeX font cache files generated in your jobs are also saved and restored as part of the cache entry.
+This is done in the [post-process] of a completed workflow job, so that, for example, LuaTeX font cache files generated in your job are also saved and restored as part of the cache entry.

 If you have problems due to a corrupt cache entry,